creack/telepilot/DESIGN.md

 ##### mTLS / User management

-The users are identified by validated their certificate and using the presented Subject field.
+The users are identified by validated their certificate and using the presented CN part of the Subject field.

 The project will come with 3 preset users, by any new user can be added by using `make certs/client-<name>.pem` will generate and sign the new client files.